 The dwellings situated just outside the visitor and exhibition centre, are surprisingly bright and airy spaces and consist of a single room measuring five metres on each side with white chalk walls and floors designed to reflect sunlight and capture the heat from the fire.
 When fires are lit, the smoke from the hearth filters up through a thatched roof – knotted or tied straw carefully secured onto a hazel woven frame.
 Around the walls stands wooden or woven furniture – beds, seating, storage and shelving.

-Volunteers are on hand to talk to visitors about the houses and to demonstrate the daily activities of our ancestors, from grinding grain with a quern and a rider to making rope out of rushes.
+Volunteers are on hand to talk to visitors about the houses and to demonstrate the daily activities of the builders of Stonehenge, from grinding grain with a quern and a rider to making rope out of rushes.

 The Neolithic Houses help to reconnect the ancient stones with the people that lived and worked in the Stonehenge landscape.
 Visitors can step through the door of these houses and get a real sense of what everyday life might have been like when Stonehenge was built.